siddharthzs654/HuntExoPlanet/README.md

 My goal was to create a model that can predict the existence of an Exoplanet, utilizing the flux (light intensity) readings from 3198 different stars over time.
 For this dataset investigation I used Python along with these libraries: Pandas, Jupyter notebook, SKLearn, Numpy, Scipy, Matplotlib and Seaborn.
-If you want to check the projects requirements or source code, you can find it here.

 The Dataset is composed of a test and a training set, containing two different labels, 2 is an exoplanet star and 1 is a non-exoplanet-star.